River of Words Contest

 River of Words is its own watershed: a linked network of people throughout the United States and the world who are committed to teaching the art and poetry of place to young people.
 Since 1995, River of Words has encouraged young people to explore and savor the watersheds where they live and trained educators to guide them with inspiration and passion.
 Through professional development and other educational services, traveling exhibits, publications and community programs, ROW reaches thousands of educators and young people around the world.

-The 2024 River of Words Competition will open early October 2023.
+The 2024 River of Words Competition is now open for submissions!

 Submissions due: January 31, 2024

 IMPORTANT: All artwork submissions must be mailed to:

 Print out the form submission notification sent to the email you provided and attached the form to the piece of art before mailing to us.
 Art work submitted without the emailed proof of entry form will not be accepted.

 Please read the detailed instructions to our new submission process as many things have changed since last year.

 1. All submissions are due by January 31, 2024 at 11:59pm after which the submission portal will close and no late submissions will be accepted for any reason.
 Winners will be announced Early April 2024.
 If you are a resident in Georgia or Arizona, please refer to the competition deadlines for your State Competition.

 2. The contest is open to K–12th grade students, ages 5–19.
 Students must be enrolled in school to be eligible.
 All entries must be submitted by a parent, guardian, educator, or facilitator unless the student is 18 years old or older.

 3. Participants may submit up to 5 entries for poetry and 5 entries for art (total of up to 10 entries).
 If more than 5 entries are submitted, we will only accept the first 5 as is.
 If multiple files or pieces of artwork are being submitted, then this form must be filled out once per submission.